 Step 2: Fill in the project name and specify the project location, size, and the initial number of blank scenes.

 Step 3: Click OK to finish.
 Now you’ve done creating a new blank project.

 Keep in mind that you can always change the project size, or add more or delete scenes afterward during the editing phrase.
 So, don’t worry too much about the choice you make at this moment.

 The next step is to import contents into a project because typically you need great graphics and media to create stunning animations.
-In Saola Animate, you can import contents in three different ways.
-Note that it’s all possible to import multiple files of multiple types at once.
+In Saola Animate, you can import contents in three different ways:

 - Drag-and-drop contents onto the Canvas.
 You can drag-and-drop many element types such as images, audio, video clips, and symbols directly onto a scene.

 - Click the buttons on the toolbar to import corresponding element types.
 For example, click the Image button to import images into a scene.

 - Import contents into the Resources pane to prepare in advance.
 To do that, click the Import button or just drag-and-drop files into the pane.
 After that, drag-and-drop files onto the Canvas, or right-click files and select Add To Scene.